akumathedyn123/c-dec2bin-decimal-to-binary/README.md

-# c-dec2bin-decimal-to-binary: Decimal to Binary Conversion**
+# c-dec2bin-decimal-to-binary: Decimal to Binary Conversion

-This C project converts a decimal number entered by the user into its binary equivalent.
+This C program converts a decimal number entered by the user into its binary equivalent.

 **How to Use**